Congo ministry says Ebola outbreak worst in nation’s history

-KINSHASA, Congo (AP) — Congo’s health ministry says the latest Ebola outbreak has now become the worst in the country’s recorded history with 319 confirmed and probable cases.
+KINSHASA, Congo (AP) — Congo’s latest Ebola outbreak is the worst in the country’s recorded history with 319 confirmed and probable cases, the health ministry said.

-The ministry said late Friday that the deadly virus has killed about 198 people since the outbreak was declared Aug.
-1 in the volatile east.
+The deadly virus has killed about 198 people since the outbreak was declared Aug.
+1 in the volatile east, the ministry said.
 Those dead include 163 confirmed Ebola cases, with 35 probable deaths.
+Nearly 100 people have survived Ebola.

-This is Congo’s 10th outbreak since 1976, when the hemorrhagic fever was first identified in Yambuku.
+This is Congo’s 10th outbreak since 1976, when the hemorrhagic fever was first identified in Yambuku, in the Equateur province, the ministry said.

-Health Minister Dr. Oly Ilunga Kalenga said the figures now exceed that outbreak.
-He said no other epidemic has been as complex.
+Health Minister Dr. Oly Ilunga Kalenga said late Friday that the figures now exceed that outbreak.

 Most Read Nation & World Stories